PetrSta/Studies_on_CTU_FEL/README.md

 </p>

 <p>
-For my work from summer of 2024 you can visit this website: https://cent.felk.cvut.cz/courses/PGR/archives/2023-2024/S-FEL/stankpe4/.
-It is archive of semesteral works from PGR (programming of graphics).
+For my work from summer of 2024 you can visit this website: https://cent.felk.cvut.cz/courses/PGR/archives/2023-2024/S-FEL/stankpe4/. <br> It is archive of semesteral works from PGR (programming of graphics).
 The programming is done in OpenGL using framework provided by school.
 </p>